cleverlight/lightenna/_includes/presentations/2019-09-30-migrate-train-run.md

 However, those same services tend to standardise over time.
 If possible, choose commoditised services where healthy competition will ensure that prices remain low.
 Aim to roll out containers into a managed Kubernetes cluster, or provision generic object storage or elastic compute instances.
-Customise and configure those services will standardised multi-platform or cross-platform tooling.
+Customise and configure those services with standardised multi-platform or cross-platform tooling.

 Above all, code.
 Where services are provisioned using code, they will implicitly be easier to swap out in the future, even if you're forced to adopt single vendor-specific solutions for now.
 That infrastructure-as-code (IAC) encodes the complexity so that almost all requirements and dependencies are clearly captured.